 adventure in Laos, touring by motorcycle in Vietnam, and

-walking through endless orange gates at Fushimi Inari in Kyoto.
+walking through endless orange gates at a temple in Kyoto.

 We drove down the entire length of the Baja Peninsula, Mexico